-In 2017, the Brier Creek Soil and Water Conservation District (SWCD) initiated a feral swine control program within their district to assist producers and landowners who are experiencing significant damage.
-The methodology for this program was one the district felt could work with the limited resources that are typically available to SWCD’s.
+In 2017, the Brier Creek Conservation District initiated a feral swine control program within their district to assist producers and landowners who are experiencing significant damage.
+The methodology for this program was one the district felt could work with the limited resources that are typically available to Conservation Districts.
 The district's strategy was to equip a local Hog Control Custodian (HCC) with automated trapping and thermal equipment free of charge and enable him to seek compensation from landowners and producers to eradicate feral hogs in the district.
 Finding a competent and dedicated HCC to become custodian of the equipment and to manage trapping and/or any thermal night shooting operations requested by local producers and landowners is the key to achieving success with this program.
 Brier Creek currently does not charge the HCC or landowners a fee for use of the feral hog control equipment.

 The HCC and landowners needing assistance are free to negotiate an agreed upon compensation for trapping services and/or shooting hogs at night with thermal equipment.
 This program has been very successful with a single HCC in Jenkins County removing 403 feral hogs from the landscape in 2017.
 Landowners and producers in Jenkins County report that this program has made a tremendous difference in reducing feral hog damage.
 Farmers who have been forced to make a decision not to plant peanuts, corn, or soybeans in some of their best soils due to feral hog damage are now considering planting these crops.
 In 2018, Brier Creek has added a second HCC in their district and in the first 3.5 months of 2018 these two HCC's have removed 378 feral hogs from the landscape.

-GACD considers the demonstrated success from the "Feral Swine District Initiative" as a model, and efforts are underway to expand this capability to the other SWCD’s across Georgia.
-In May-June 2018, GACD is providing the necessary funding to expand the program to the Ogeechee River District, and to the Blue Ridge Mountain District in the fall.
+GACD considers the demonstrated success from the "Feral Swine District Initiative" as a model, and efforts are underway to expand this capability to the other Conservation Districts across Georgia.
+In May-June 2018, GACD is providing the necessary funding to expand the program to the Ogeechee River Conservation District, and to the Blue Ridge Mountain Conservation District in the fall.
 Over time, the district feral hog control methodology could be affordably expanded to other soil and water conservation districts across Georgia.
 Additional funding sources are being explored to continue expanding the "Feral Swine District Initiative" across Georgia.

 Integrated Control Pilot Project